Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Selecting Asteroids to Examine

 To identify asteroids present in those fields, we compiled a list of potentially visible objects.
 First, we queried the JPL Small-Body Database (SBD) Search Engine \citep{giorgini20} to generate a list of all small bodies with reported values of effective spherical diameter $D$, perihelion distance $q$, and minimum orbit intersection distance (MOID).
-Next, we estimated the maximum possible flux density of each of those objects with the ``Standard Thermal Model'' (STM) developed by \citet{lebofsky86}.
+Next, we estimated the maximum possible flux density of each of those objects with the STM.
 We considered maximum possible flux by assuming values of 1 for emissivity and 0 for albedo, and using $q$ as solar distance and MOID as Earth distance for optimal viewing geometry.
 We adopted the standard empirical assumption of 0.756 for the model's ``beaming parameter.''
-(The beaming parameter was originally included in the model to account for an effect called ``infrared beaming'' in which thermal emission is greater from a rough surface when viewed at small phase angles, but it is more often treated as a way to empirically scale the model.
-The parameter can vary from asteroid to asteroid but is assumed constant over wavelength, and the value of 0.756 was determined empirically by \citet{lebofsky86} from thermal IR measurements of (1) Ceres and (2) Pallas.)
 Finally, we eliminated all asteroids for which the maximum possible flux fell below 0.5~mJy, which would correspond to roughly a $2\sigma$ fluctuation at the projected depth of the main SPT-3G field after 5 years of observing.
 However, we maintained all comets and near Earth objects as potentially interesting objects regardless of maximum possible flux.
 This resulted in a list of 5,885 objects of interest.

 After compiling a list of viable observation candidates, we identified those that were within our observation fields during our observation periods.
 We did so using \texttt{astroquery}, a set of Python tools developed by \citet{ginsburg19} to request data from online astronomical databases and web services.
 First, we queried JPL HORIZONS Web-Interface \citep{giorgini96} to generate ephemerides for each asteroid on each day we observe in each field.
 Next, we filtered the list of objects by removing all those that were outside of the fields during the entire observation periods.
 Then, we queried the JPL SBD for each object's diameter and albedo, and we used these values and their ephemerides in the STM to estimate the objects' fluxes.
 Finally, we estimated the expected noise levels by scaling the fully integrated noise levels reported in \citetalias{bleem20} depending on the number of observations in which each asteroid was present.
 We computed a prediction of S/N by dividing each asteroid's average flux density by its estimated noise level.
 Although we attempted to detect all 136 objects that passed through our fields, we only present results here for those 3 asteroids with a predicted S/N at 2.0~mm greater than 5.